 Modern times are usually connected with innovation and new solutions in design and technology.
 We are always on the lookout for new ideas, new moments, thinking progressively.
 But progressive thinking is not all about the new!
-We also live in the era of recycling and more recently – upcycling – a phenomenon dedicated to the redefinition of old objects and things, meant to give them new life and even – purpose!
+We also live in the era of recycling and more recently – upcycling – a phenomenon dedicated to the redefinition of old objects such as DIY wine bottles, meant to give them new life and even purpose!

 In the sphere of home design, upcycling is playing a big role.
 From huge and bulky restored furniture pieces, to decoration – and it is precisely home decoration we are talking about here!